ACADEMY/A/B testing training blog

 Allocate a significant traffic volume

-One key factor for reliable testing is the amount of data available.
+One key factor for reliable testing is the number of traffic volumes.
 We can’t give you exact numbers, but as a rule of thumb bear this in mind:

 - With fewer than 10,000 monthly visitors, A/B testing will only work on very specific elements (CTAs, forms) and on the busiest landing pages.
 In addition, tests must be run over a long period of time to yield significant results.